bionlproc/twitter-covid-QA-extraction/README.md

           --num_epoch 8\
           --seed 902\
 ```
-Here we train on the preprocessed data file `train_dataset.pkl` and evaluate on `shared_task-test_set-final` by default, which is a 2020 shared task on COVID-19 event extraction.
+Here we train our model on the preprocessed data file `train_dataset.pkl` and evaluate on `shared_task-test_set-final`, which is a 2020 shared task on COVID-19 event extraction.